 birds fluttering around.
 The place is just 4 km away.
 In fact, so rich

 is the bird-life during the winter months that it warrants an exclusive

 THE RIVER SAFARI

-can also visit VAn Vihar Wildlife sanctuary and Talab Shahi nearby.
+One can also visit Van Vihar Wildlife sanctuary and Talab Shahi water body nearby.